hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

             - screen annotations to markup documents

 - UHD TV
+    - stuff
         - Ultra High Definiton Tele-Visions
         - is 4000x8000 pixels approx.
         - has native aspect ratio of 16:9 most of the time
         - more engaging, more enjoyable
         - using more streaming services
             - due to more availability of UHD media content
             - increasing internet usage
             - need to upgrade telecommunication lines
         - enhanced gaming experience
             - more realistic
         - high power usage comparatively
         - physically large
         - might get addicted
             - and binge-watch
             - health issues,
                 - eg: obese
                 - poor sleep patterns
         - not having it means sad feeling, depressed.
+    - impact
+        - large screens
+        - no loss of quality
+        - high quality connectors
+        - expensive
+        - investment in infrastructure is needed
+        - high internet usage
+        - new systems to procees h265 media
+        - requires faster processing
+        - broadcasts cannot deliver
+        - streaming requires greater bandwidth
+        - better home network setup
+        - QoS needs to be configured to ensure smooth video

 - laptops vs smartphones
     - Laptops